BDTI 公益社団法人会社役員育成機構 ガバナンス塾

 Governance School (Basic)

 Knowledge of finance is an essential skill for directors.
-If you are concerned about your financial situation or would like to learn both the basics and the practical aspects of finance, please consider enrolling in our Finance Juku” course.
+If you lack confidence reading financial statements, or would like to learn both the basics and the practical aspects of modern finance, please consider enrolling in our Finance Juku” course.

 summary